Home Services Our Team Owners Tenants Properties Get Started

 03

-Full photo-documented inspection at the end of tenancy, compared against the original move-in report to determine any tenant-caused damage for deposit accounting.
+Full photo-documented final walkthrough at the end of tenancy, compared against the original move-in report to determine any tenant-caused damage for deposit accounting.

 Starting with a Clean, Documented Baseline

-Before a tenant takes possession, an insured third-party vendor conducts a thorough move-in inspection at our expense — covered by the one-time admin fee paid by the new tenant with their security deposit.
+Before a tenant takes possession, an insured third-party vendor conducts a thorough move-in assessment at tenant's expense — covered by the one-time admin fee paid by the new tenant.
 This creates the baseline record that protects you at move-out.

 1